Srikanthssp/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0401-Deploying cloud apps using Intune.md

 5. In the details pane, under **Monitor** and under **User install status**, verify that **1** is displayed under Installed.

-   _Note: that it may take some time for the information to display._
+   _Note: that it may take some time for the information to display.**Do not wait for the display as you verified in the previous task, continue with the next lab**._

    _Note: This indicates that the app is installed on one device and for one user._